scala/docs.scala-lang/_sips/sips/2012-01-30-value-classes.md

         e.isInstanceOf[C]

-2. All occurences of methods in class `C` are left unaffected.
+2. All occurrences of methods in class `C` are left unaffected.

 We then re-typecheck the program, performing the following adaptations if types do not match up.